oraclespainpresales/legoRoboArm/README.md

 To install web.py and tornado:

-- pip install web.py
+- sudo pip install web.py
-- pip install tornado
+- sudo pip install tornado

 Additional resources:

-I was coding this two programs with pyCharm Jetbrains IDE.
+I'm coding this two programs with pyCharm Jetbrains IDE.
 You can get it for free at: www.jetbrains.com/PyCharm

-More information about lego EV3 development at http://www.ev3dev.org/ In this website you can change ev3 firmware with ev3dev firmware (more functionalities and languajes).
+More information about lego EV3 development at http://www.ev3dev.org/

+In this website you can get a new firmware to change lego ev3 firmware with ev3dev firmware (more functionalities and languajes, including python 3.4 version).

 In ev3dev.org you can get instructions to configure a dev environmet (git) with python, ev3dev firmware and pycharm

+To execute the python scripts you must copy them in the ev3 controller.
+Next chmod +x <script_name>.py
+Next python3 <script_name>.py

+If you exit the script with CTRL+Z, webserver and two process could get defunc state.
+To avoid memory leaks or problem with defunc process you culd execute:

+ps -al and search the defunc process, take note of PPID field kill -9 PPID (all defunc process with the same PPID will be killed)